 Sometimes perceived as a dangerous, unfamiliar country, Jordan is very misunderstood and shamefully underappreciated.
-The country is in fact a very safe, welcoming destination with a myriad of magnificent sights to explore.
+The country is, in fact, a very safe, welcoming destination with a myriad of magnificent sights to explore.
 Where else can you find world-class snorkelling, a striking red desert, a 17km canyon filled with waterfalls, and one of the Seven New Wonders of the World all within a four-hour drive of one another?
+This 10 day Jordan itinerary promises all that and more.

 Tourist numbers have finally started to creep back up in the past two years and the launch of Ryanair flights from some European cities will only increase the numbers further.
 So now is the time to visit this extraordinary country.